Audit and Audit Cycle

 - Make unambiguous statements.

-- Refer to the literature indicating current practice and guidelines, eg National Institute for Health and Care Excellence (NICE), Scottish Intercollegiate Guidelines Network (SIGN) and the RCGP guidelines.
+- Refer to the literature indicating current practice and guidelines - eg, National Institute for Health and Care Excellence (NICE), Scottish Intercollegiate Guidelines Network (SIGN) and Royal College of General Practitioners (RCGP) guidelines.

 - NICE now produces clinical audit tools for a number of standard topics.
 They contain resources including standards based on NICE guidelines, data collection sheets, an action plan template, and a clinical audit report.